Utility vegetation management

 4) Can you see dead or dying trees?

 Understanding which trees are in poor health can be used as an indicator of which trees pose the greatest threat on a network.
-By simply looking through at the point cloud or imagery you can see dead or dying trees - but the huge volumes of data make this impractical for visual interpretation.
+By simply looking through at the point cloud or imagery you can see dead or dying trees.
+However, the huge volumes of data make this impractical for visual interpretation.

-Although difficult to pinpoint exactly which trees are dying (many sick trees don’t have visible indicators) you may in some cases use multi-band imagery to detect signs of ill health through a process called NDVI analysis.
+Although difficult to pinpoint exactly which trees are dying (many sick trees don’t have visible indicators) you may in some cases use multi-band imagery.
+Multi-band imagery is used to detect signs of ill health through a process called NDVI analysis.

 Our preference is to build statistical models which allow us to effectively rank trees by their likelihood of falling.
 This takes into account localized patterns of fall in order to account for different species, climate and soil depth, among many other factors.
-These trees can then be managed or inspected by specialists.
+These trees can then be managed or inspected by specialists to provide protection to overhead lines.

 5) Can we detect tree growth?